cert-manager/cert-manager/README.md

     - postgres.example.com
 ```

+*kube-lego* will then perform its own check for `http://mysql.example.com/.well-known/acme-challenge/_selftest` to ensure all is well before reaching out to letsencrypt.

 *kube-lego* will obtain two certificates (one with phpmyadmin.example.com and mysql.example.com, the other with postgres.example.com).
 Please note:

 - The `secretName` statements have to be unique per namespace